step-security-bot/cia-compliance-manager/README.md

 See the section about [deployment](https://vitejs.dev/guide/static-deploy.html) for more information.

+## Learn More

+You can learn more in the [Vite documentation](https://vitejs.dev/guide/).

+To learn React, check out the [React documentation](https://reactjs.org/).

+## Project Governance

+We're committed to making this project accessible, inclusive, and secure.
+Please review these important documents:

+- [Contributing Guidelines](CONTRIBUTING.md) - How to contribute code and documentation
+- [Code of Conduct](CODE_OF_CONDUCT.md) - Our standards for project participation
+- [Security Policy](SECURITY.md) - How to report security vulnerabilities
+- [License](LICENSE.md) - Project license details and terms

 ## Testing

 The project implements comprehensive testing strategies to ensure reliability and quality: